-The most expensive dish on the food menu is the eight ounce rib-eye steak served with roasted mushrooms, watercress, chips and a peppercorn sauce.
+The most expensive dish on the food menu is the eight-ounce rib-eye steak served with roasted mushrooms, watercress, chips and a peppercorn sauce.

 Anyone returning to the United Kingdom after a long trip abroad might be tempted by the fish and chips.
-The cod is served in batter made with London Pride ale alongside mushy peas and tartare sauce.
+The cod is served in a batter made with London Pride ale alongside mushy peas and tartare sauce.